Professor of Film

 His research interests embrace German film, literature, history and culture, European cinema, arts festivals, arts, health and wellbeing, autobiography, and the representation of history and cultural memory on screen.
 He has published widely on German literature and film, especially work from the former GDR and autobiography, and his most recent monograph is entitled Mapping the Contours of Oppression: Subjectivity, Truth and Fiction in Recent German Autobiographical Treatments of Totalitarianism (Rodopi, 2006).
 His recent research focus has been on the representation of history and memory in European cinema, with articles and chapters on The Lives of Others, Sophie Scholl: The Final Days, Novemberkind and ‘Memory, Melodrama and History: The Return of the Past in Contemporary Popular Film in Germany’, the Hungarian film Kontroll and the German director Fatih Akin as a purveyor of a cinema of intercultural dialogue.
 He is working on a monograph on German cinema since 2000, and has publications forthcoming on the work of filmmakers Humphrey Jennings, the German actress Nina Hoss, and the spatio-temporal representations of Berlin in cinema.

-He has won major research grants from the Arts and Humanities Research Council (AHRC), the British Academy and the DAAD (German Academic Exchange Service), as well as recently from Wakefield Council.
+He has won major research grants from the Arts and Humanities Research Council (AHRC), the British Academy and the DAAD (German Academic Exchange Service), as well as in July 2017 from Wakefield Council for the ‘Culture Cures’ evaluation project.
 He is a co-founding director of the European Cinema Research Forum (ECRF), as well as a co-founding editor of the international journals Studies in European Cinema and the Journal of Popular European Culture, and sits on the advisory board of the The International Journal of the Image.
-He is also a member of the AHRC’s Peer Review College and a strategic reviewer.

-He leads the modules MED2217 Fact to Fiction, MED2258 History on Screen, MED3205 Identities and Creative Citizenship, MED3224 Contemporary European Cinema and MDM4007 European Cinema.
+He leads the modules MED2217 Fact to Fiction, MED2258 History on Screen, MED3205 Identities and Creative Citizenship, MED3235 Contemporary European Cinema, MDM4007 European Cinema, and the new module FLM3029 Film Curation, Exhibition and Festivals.
 He is currently supervising two PhD students.

 BA in German Studies, Swansea University, 1990